 The cynical old bird perched upon the tall balcony of the Shrine of Prophesy.
 Her tall frame was surrounded by sculpted images of her race, Empresses from a long glorious past.
-She stood among them like a sculpted statue herself, chiseled beak resting keenly beneath sharpened angry eyes set in place like burning coals of fire.
+She stood among them like a sculpted statue herself.
+Her chiseled beak protruded keenly beneath sharpened angry eyes, set in place like burning coals of fire.
 The burnished pupils took in the eternal cosmos with a calm finality.
 The constellation of the winged huntress pointed its talon towards a nearby yellow sun named Frru, the Chozo word for hope.
 Planet K2-L revolved around the star.
 It glimmered a mere 5 light-years away.

 Above the huntress sat the crimson moon, shimmering its pall red light towards Zebes.
 A shadow extended behind the stoic bird like a thin dark blade.
 She pondered the light-headed Counsels who trusted too much in their religious deity, Mother Brain.

-Three more worlds had called in need of assistance, one of them being the human inhabited planet of K2-L. The pirates of space were getting bolder and bolder.
-And there she stood, the emphatic Empress of all Chozo, made impotent by these self-serving Counsels, forced to stand by and watch sentient beings slaughtered by the thousands.
+Three more worlds had called in need of assistance, one of them was the human inhabited planet of K2-L. The pirates of space were getting bolder and bolder.
+And there she stood, the emphatic Empress of all Chozo, made into a mockery by these self-serving Counsels, forced to stand by and watch sentient beings slaughtered by the thousands.

 ‘Pacifism has its limitations,’ She had told the Counsels a few hours ago, ‘We cannot escape this war.
 The pirates will eventually turn their eyes towards us.’

 ‘Spoken like a true warrior of the hunt!’
 Spat the Counsels’ ringleader, Argrramus.
 ‘How can we, protectors of all peace, ambassadors that have brought so many races together, break our sacred oaths?
 We must stand firm against the Space Pirates, but we mustn’t act rashly towards them.’